HITECHCRIME/HC_OVERVIEW/README.md

 - spectrum blinds our reality
 - AR/XR tech used to deceive humanity
 - 'future masked with light' lyrics
+- inspired by Helio on DUST YT channel
+- getting light means being modified neurally.
+People who get exposed have a slight mind control introduced into their minds.
+- Robotic voice: "Attention, this is your your intermittent reminder to get light.
+If you're feeling noticeably anxious, fatigued or otherwise not your normal self you may be already overdue for a session.
+Stop by your local light clinic and get your necessary exposure.
+Do not forget, light is a prerequisite for life.
+Your council of health is here for you." then comes in the bass and music, song starts.
+- light from neons has a amnesia light particle

 ## /// 'X' CINEMATIC NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE
 AI BASED, MODERN TIMES, MIX ACTUAL REALITY AND NEWS INTO THE NARRATIVE, MAKE IT AS REAL AS POSSIBLE